Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Design of

-We distinguish four security objectives: \emph{input privacy}, \emph{model privacy}, \emph{integrity of the inference}, and \emph{output privacy}.
-For many applications, the most sensitive information is the input $\mathsf{In}$ held by the input owner(s).
+We distinguish three security objectives: \emph{input privacy}, \emph{integrity of the inference}, and \emph{output privacy}.
+For many applications, the most sensitive information is the input $\mathsf{In}$.
 Following the notion of Tramèr and Boneh~\cite{DBLP:conf/iclr/TramerB19}, this security objective is called \emph{input privacy}.
-We always guarantee input privacy, even if all other parties cooperate (including other input owners).
-Similarly, the model owner might want to protect the content of their neural network $\mathsf{NN}$.
-This is called \emph{model privacy} and comes in two different versions: In the weaker version, the architecture of the network is not protected, but the weights are kept confidential.
-In the stronger version, both the weights and the architecture are protected.
-As mentioned above, \schemename{} can easily be extended to protect the weights of the model and as the input.
-However, the many model extraction attacks (e.g., \cite{DBLP:conf/crypto/CarliniJM20, DBLP:conf/ccs/PapernotMGJCS17, DBLP:conf/uss/TramerZJRR16}) that reverse the architecture and the weights of a model from various sources make model privacy a somewhat unrealistic goal for many scenarios.
-In this work, model privacy thus only guarantees that the model is kept confidential, \emph{except for the leakage given by the input-output behavior of an inference operation on adversarially chosen inputs}.
-Another essential property, called \emph{integrity of the inference}, ensures that, at the end of the protocol, the input owner really obtains $\mathsf{NN}(\mathsf{In})$, i.e., the inference is computed correctly.
-Garbled circuits inherently guarantee the integrity of the calculation and the inputs~\cite{DBLP:conf/ccs/BallMR16}.
+We always guarantee input privacy, even if all other participants cooperate (including other input owners).
+Another essential property, called \emph{integrity of the inference}, ensures that, at the end of the protocol, the result owner really obtains $\mathsf{NN}(\mathsf{In})$, i.e., the inference is computed correctly.
+GCs inherently guarantee the integrity of the computation and the inputs~\cite{DBLP:conf/ccs/BallMR16}.
+However, in the case of a malicious model owner, we can't prevent the attacker from submitting a different network $\mathsf{NN}^{*}$.
+In this case, we will thus assume that the model owner first \emph{commits} to $\mathsf{NN}$ in order to allow verification that the correct network was used.
 Analog to the input privacy, the output of the computation is also sensitive information.
 It should only be obtained by the result owner, so \emph{output privacy} can be guaranteed.
 We will always guarantee output privacy.